 Step 1: Procedure objective is assigned.
-Lesson Agenda and Objective Sheet is handed out.
+Lesson Agenda and Objective Sheet is uploaded to Canvas.
 Listen to lecture and read assigned material.

 Step 2: In lab setting (at school) and under the direct supervision of the instructor, practice procedure objective.